Abele spelen

 The abele spelen (/nl/) are a collection of four plays contained in the Van Hulthem Manuscript, which dates from 1410 and is in the collection of the Royal Library of Belgium in Brussels (shelfmark hs.
 15.589-623).

-The word ‘abele’ means ‘noble’, and the ‘spelen’ means ‘plays’.
-In this sense the word ‘noble’ is used as the opposite of ‘religious’, i.e. 'profane'.
+The word abele means ‘noble’, and spelen means ‘plays’.
+In this instance the word ‘noble’ is used as the opposite of ‘religious’, i.e. 'profane'.
 The "noble plays" date from around 1350.
 They are the oldest plays of a worldly, non-religious nature known in the Dutch language, and among the oldest known in West-European theatre.

 All four plays concern love, and are written in the style of stories of hoofse liefde or courtly love (note that the word ‘hof’ means ‘court’).
 Respectively, the amorous pairs in the plays are Esmoreit and Damiët, Gloriant and Florentijn, Lanseloet and Sanderijn, Winter and Somer, the latter being an allegory.